 PrEP is short for pre-exposure prophylaxis.
 It is an HIV prevention strategy that currently involves taking a oncedaily pill to reduce the chances of acquiring HIV.
-As of publication, the only pill that is FDA-approved for PrEP is a prescription medication sold under the brand name Truvada®.
+As of publication, the only pill that is FDA-approved for PrEP is a prescription medication sold under the brand name Truvada[®].
 People who use PrEP must commit to taking the drug every day and seeing their healthcare provider for follow-up and additional testing every three months.

-PrEP is intended for HIV-negative people who are much more likely to encounter HIV, including anyone who is in an ongoing relationship with a partner living with HIV, does not consistently use a condom when having sex, or shares injection drug or hormone equipment.
+PrEP is intended for HIV-negative people, especially those who may be in an ongoing relationship with a person living with HIV, does not consistently use a condom when having sex, or shares injection drug or hormone equipment.